anaulianova/Climate_Change_Time_Series/README.md

 Unfortunately, this increase in temperatures is not only found in the heat index, but in severe weather patterns as well:
 ![weather](https://github.com/anaulianova/Climate_Change_Time_Series/blob/main/images/monthlyextreme.png)
 The following have all been attributed or suspected to come from climate change:
-  - California fires
+  - Stronger and more frequent forest fires
-  - Texas snowstorms
+  - Irregular and more frequent snowstorms
   - Heavier and stronger hurricanes
-  - Power outages